 - Again, using sauté function, heat 1 tablespoon of oil and sauté onion and garlic.
 Stir frequently to prevent burning the garlic.

-- Once the onion is translucent and fragrant, add in 1 cup of the vegetable broth, ¼ cup of tahini, 2 tablespoons miso paste, and 1 tablespoon maple syrup.
-Stir until tahini and miso paste have completely dissolved and are well incorporated with broth.
-This will help prevent the tahini and miso paste from sticking to the bottom of the Instant Pot.
+- Once the onion is translucent and fragrant, add in 1 cup of the vegetable broth, 1/4 cup of tahini, 2 tablespoons miso paste, and 1 tablespoon maple syrup.
+Stir vigorously until tahini and miso paste have completely dissolved and are well incorporated with broth.
+This will help prevent the tahini and miso paste from separating or sticking to the bottom of the Instant Pot.

 - Next add in remaining 3 cups broth.
 Stir well and add the lid.
 Make sure the valve is set to seal.